annasimps979-jpg/www.lastodyssey.net/Extras/Random-Tables.md

 ## <dfn id = "term-random-statistic-table">Random Statistic Table</dfn>

-When you use an item, ability, or something else that affects a random [statistic](../Characters/Attributes-and-Statistics#term-statistic), roll a 1d10 and consult the table below to determine the result.
+When you use an item, ability, or something else that affects a random [statistic](../Characters/Attributes-and-Statistics#term-statistic), roll the outcome die and consult the table below to determine the result.
 If you roll a 10, roll again instead.

 |Result|Statistic|
 |:-|:-|